MrR0807/Java_Notes/Mastering_Concurrency_Java_9.md

 * **The RecursiveAction class**: This class extends the ForkJoinTask class.
 It's also an abstract class, and it should be your starting point to implement fork/join tasks that **don't return results**.
 * **The CountedCompleter class**: This class extends the ForkJoinTask class.
 It should be your starting point to implement tasks that **trigger other tasks when they're completed**.

+# Processing Massive Datasets with Parallel Streams - The Map and Reduce Model

+## MapReduce versus MapCollect

+**MapReduce** is a programming model to process very large datasets in distributed environments with a lot of machines working in a cluster.
+It has two steps, generally implemented by two methods:

+* Map: This filters and transforms the data
+* Reduce: This applies a summary operation in the data

+Hadoop project is an open source implementation of this model.